Jeanpigi/blog/README.md

 ![Lint Status](https://github.com/Jeanpigi/blog/actions/workflows/lint.yml/badge.svg)
 ![Security Scan](https://github.com/Jeanpigi/blog/actions/workflows/trivy.yml/badge.svg)

-Blog is a personal blog by Jean Pierre Giovanni Arenas Ortiz where thoughts, experiences, and technical insights are shared.
+Blog is a personal blog where thoughts, experiences, and technical insights are shared.
 It serves as a digital garden, a place for growth and cultivation of ideas across various interests, primarily centered around technology, programming, and histories.

 ## Personal Project